guettli/deadends-of-it/README.md

 At least for Java Enterprise Edition and Enterprise Beans, the trend looks black: https://trends.google.com/trends/explore?date=all&q=%2Fm%2F0bs6x,%2Fm%2F0br1c

 Edge was rebuilt as a Chromium-based browser in 2019.
-I guess Firefox will do the same sooner or later.
+Maybe Firefox will do the same sooner or later.
 Maybe there will be only one engine in some years.

 [Business Process Execution Language](https://en.wikipedia.org/wiki/Business_Process_Execution_Language) was a standard executable language for specifying actions within business processes (aka workflows).
 Dead: [Trends of "BPEL"](https://trends.google.com/trends/explore?date=all&q=BPEL)

-Current things which don't have a formal spec (just on implementation): React, TypeScript, git, golang, kubernetes, ...
+Current things which don't have a formal spec with several implementations.
+There is just on implementation, and this is fine: React, TypeScript, git, golang, kubernetes, ...

-Current things which have a formal spec: [WebRTC](https://en.wikipedia.org/wiki/WebRTC), http, [HTML Living Standard](https://en.wikipedia.org/wiki/HTML#Transition_of_HTML_Publication_to_WHATWG), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), ...
+Current software things which have a formal spec with several implementations: [WebRTC](https://en.wikipedia.org/wiki/WebRTC), http, [HTML Living Standard](https://en.wikipedia.org/wiki/HTML#Transition_of_HTML_Publication_to_WHATWG), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), CSS, web assembly, C, C++, tcp/ip, ethernet, Wifi,  ...

 # Regular Expressions